SkyrunnerOO7/Prograaming_Aditya_Verma-/Longest Increasing Subsequence.md

 ## Intuition

-I used set and array to make new array because in lcs we have to need 2 array, and i used set because set stores unique element in ascending order and then it store in array.
+To solve this problem, I used a set and array to create a new array because, in the Longest Common Subsequence (LCS) problem, we need two arrays.
+A set is used to store unique elements in ascending order, which can then be used to compare with the original array to find the LCS.
+This approach directly translates to finding the LIS.

 ### Why Use a Set?

 - **Set for Uniqueness and Sorting:**
   - By using a set, we ensure that the elements in the new array are unique and sorted in ascending order.
   - This sorted array can then be compared with the original array to find the LCS, which directly translates to the LIS.

+- **Set Usage:**
+  - The set is used to ensure that we get a strictly increasing subsequence.
+For a strictly increasing sequence, duplicates are not allowed.
+  - For an increasing subsequence that can have equal values ( duplicates ), we would not use a set and would rely on sorting directly.

+**Example:**
+- **Input:** `nums = [7, 7, 7, 7, 7, 7, 7]`
+- **Output:** `1` or `7`

+  For a strictly increasing sequence, the output is `1` (as only one element is allowed).
+If duplicates are considered for non-strictly increasing sequences, the output would be `7` (using sorting without a set).

 ## Approach

-I make sorted and increasing array because if we take lcs of old and newarray then it give longest increasing subsequence
+1. **Create a Sorted and Unique Array:**
+   - Use a set to get unique values from the original array, which automatically sorts them.
+   - Convert this set back to an array.

+2. **Compute LCS:**
+   - Find the Longest Common Subsequence (LCS) between the original array and the sorted, unique array.
+   - The length of this LCS is the length of the Longest Increasing Subsequence (LIS).

 ## Complexity

-- **Time Complexity**: `O(n * m)`
+- **Time Complexity:** `O(n * m)`
   - Where `n` is the size of the original array, and `m` is the size of the sorted, unique array.

-- **Space Complexity**: `O(n * m)`
+- **Space Complexity:** `O(n * m)`
   - Due to the storage requirements for the DP array.

 ## Code